thiago-a-souza/Spark/README.md

 ## Actions
-* **reduce:** unlike reduceByKey, the reduce function is an action, so it returns a value.
+* **reduce:** unlike *reduceByKey*, the *reduce* function is an action, so it returns a value.
 It reduces the elements of the RDD using the provided commutative and associative function. **Remark:** this is not similar to the MapReduce function, which receives the data aggregated and sorted.

 ```scala
 scala> val a = sc.parallelize(List(1, 2, 3))